-BONN, Germany (Landscapes News) – Delegates at climate talks starting this week will focus on developing the rule book needed to implement the hard won Paris Agreement to try and curb greenhouse gas emissions.
+BONN, Germany (Landscape News) – Delegates at climate talks starting this week will focus on developing the rule book needed to implement the hard won Paris Agreement to try and curb greenhouse gas emissions.

 The talks will pick up on discussions affecting forests and sustainable landscape management carried over from 2015, when the pact to restrict global temperature increases to well below 2 degrees Celsius, and to pursue efforts to limit increases to 1.5 degrees Celsius was signed by almost 200 countries.